 Why does fat get a bad rep?

-Some studies show that consuming too much saturated fat can increase your risk of heart disease.
+Some studies show that consuming too many saturated fats can increase your risk of heart disease.
 And while some recent research does seem to indicate saturated fat might not be as bad as once thought, most experts recommend eating it sparingly.

 Trans fats have also been linked to increased inflammation, which in turn leads to a higher risk of heart disease and diabetes.